arve0/master/thesis_web.md

 Combining images can be done in interactive manner, where a program loads images as one "moves" around.
-But creating this abstraction would demand for a way other programs can "talk" to the abstract image object containing all images.
+But creating this abstraction would demand for a way other programs can "talk" to the abstract image object.
 Therefor a simpler approach was used, stitching all images into one large image.
 This allows for any program that can open PNG to work with the images.

 First approach on stitching was to use existing stitching software, in specific the \kw{Grid/Collection stitching}-plugin of Fiji [@_fiji_2015].
 The plugins finds